Expand description

 - Please refer to your IDE of choice’s inlay hints or simply check out the

--generated documentation on typescript - Naming convention wise,
+TypeDoc-generated documentation on typescript - Naming convention wise,

-gets translated to the TS idiomaticcamelCase
+snake_casegets translated to the TS idiomaticcamelCasefor methods andPascalCasefor classes/interfaces

 - Please refer to your IDE of choice’s inlay hints or simply check out the